 1. Logitech G502 Proteus Spectrum – Top Fornite Mouse & Intense Games

 Our winner and the first gaming mouse on the list is from Logitech.
-The G502 are for those who want to have quality mouse to rely on, and pretty much a big chunk of the professional player base use this mice with confident.
-Protues Spectrum is an updated version of the very popular Logitech Proteus Core.
-However, this version have RGB lightning that you can manage colors, cycle speed & patterns from Logitech’s amazing software that comes with all gaming gear from them.
+The G502 are for those who want to have a quality mouse to rely on, and pretty much a big chunk of the professional player base use this mice with confident.
+Proteus Spectrum is an updated version of the very popular Logitech Proteus Core.
+However, this version has RGB lightning that you can manage colours, cycle speed & patterns from Logitech’s fantastic software that comes with all gaming gear from them.

 This mouse is customizable in every way you could imagine!
-It has 11 programmable buttons which can be key binded to what every use you want in games, this is also one of the biggest advantages it offers compared to others.
-You can add or remove up to 5 weights that comes within the package, useful for those who preference a light or heavy mouse, to make fast or precious movements.
+It has 11 programmable buttons which can be key bound to what every use you want in games; this is also one of the biggest advantages it offers compared to others.
+You can add or remove up to 5 weights that come within the package, useful for those who preference a light or heavy mouse, to make fast or precious movements.

-The button placement on this is awesome, you will not bump into them by mistake.
+The button placement on this is awesome, and you will not bump into them by mistake.
 A unique feature is that the scroll has 3 different buttons you can bind.
 The regular mouse scroll button, as well as left & right side clicking the scroll.
-This open up for some totally new opportunists and are easy to reach!
+This opens up for some totally new opportunists and is easy to reach!

-The mouse-wheel has also two spin modes you can switch between, one regular and one free roll.
-The left and right mouse buttons which arguably is the most important on a mouse, have a very crisp and precise feeling to them.
+The mouse-wheel also has two spin modes you can switch between, one regular and one free roll.
+The left and right mouse buttons, which arguably is the most important on a mouse, have a very crisp and precise feeling to them.
 It has a nice clicking sound that provides a good feedback for the user.
-Overall a comfortable and well made mice for gamers.
+Overall a comfortable and well-made mouse for gamers.

 This one goes up to 10 000 DPI, which once again, is really high.
-And even if was supported to even higher it wouldn’t really matter, as most users often uses much lower DPI in gaming.
-With that said, the mouse breathes high quality and has one of the most impressive and simple designs we seen.
+And even if was supported to even higher it wouldn’t really matter, as most users often use much lower DPI in gaming.
+With that said, the mouse breathes high quality and has one of the most impressive and straightforward designs we have seen.
 This mouse is especially for people with big hands.

 It has two side buttons which is nicely placed by your thumb for fast access.
-It also have a fast switch for two different DPI modes you set in their program.
-As the design is more minimal and not bloated with buttons everywhere it might very well fit at a work desk as well.
-To sum it up, the grip and size is for the player who want to have a steady mouse they can rely on, and makes precious movements.
-The price is slightly lower than other mouses in the same category and we would say it’s a cheap gaming mouse that will last for a long time.
+It also has a fast switch for two different DPI modes you set in their program.
+As the design is more minimal and not bloated with buttons everywhere, it might very well fit at a work desk as well.
+To sum it up, the grip and size are for the player who wants to have a steady mouse they can rely on and makes precious movements.
+The price is slightly lower than other mouses in the same category, and we would say it’s a cheap gaming mouse that will last for a long time.

 3. Logitech G Pro Gaming FPS Mouse – Affordable Gaming Mouse